 29. Nanking

 Nanking cherry is neither Prunus avium nor Prunus cerasus species.
-They belong to Prunus tomentosa species originating from Northern and Western Of China, Mongolia, Korea, and some parts of Northern India.
+They belong to the Prunus tomentosa species originating from Mongolia, Korea, and parts of China.

-This type also has various names like Shanghai cherry, Chinese bush cherry, Korean cherry, etc., indicating their Asian origin.
-Generally, these cherries are edible that can be used to make jam, juice, pickled foods, wine, or you can eat them fresh.
+This type also has various names indicating their Asian origin like Shanghai cherry, Chinese bush cherry, Korean cherry, etc. Generally, these edible cherries can be used to make jam, juice, pickled foods, wine, or you can eat them fresh.

 Their flavor profile is sweet but has a slight hint of tartness.
-They are also ideal for home gardening purposes as their flowers are beautiful with fragrant pale pink or white blossoms.
+They are also ideal for home gardening purposes as their pale pink or white blossoms are very fragrant and beautiful.

 Season: From July to August